dk-chawla/dk-chawla/README.md

 - 💬 Ask me about Java, JavaScript, or anything related to software development!
 - 📫 How to reach me: [My Email](mailto:deepakchawla078@gmail.com)

-## 🔧 Technologies & Tools

-Here are some of the technologies and tools I enjoy working with:

-### Java

-- Spring Boot
-- Hibernate
-- Maven

-### JavaScript

-- Node
-- Angular
-- Express
-- React

-### Other

-- Git
-- Docker
-- IntelliJ IDEA

 ## 🌟 Featured Projects